Posted in Recovery

 Another typical, but challenging, aspect of BBL recovery is that thirty to forty percent of transplanted cells will not survive, even if you do everything exactly as your doctor recommends.
 Don’t worry – your surgeon will have accounted for this when deciding how much fat to inject.
 And, you can opt to have more cells transferred in the future.
 You can also do specific exercises later in your healing to enhance your results.

-After the first week, you should begin doing some light walking, which will stimulate your body to send additional blood to the healing area.
+You should begin doing some light walking after BBL, which will stimulate your body to send additional blood to the healing area.
 Doing this provides the new cells with more nutrients to aid in their survival.
 Start slowly with walks around the house, and gradually progress to down the street and back.
 It is important, though, that you don’t overdo it and undermine your results.
 Your surgeon will help you to understand this precise balance of how much to move around throughout your recovery.

 Week Four and Beyond: Getting Back to Work, Exercise, and Maintaining Your Look